YuriyDidenko/EvoTest/README.md

-1. открыть www.ebay.com
+1. open www.ebay.com
-2. выбрать категорию "Cell phones & accessories" в списке "Shop by category"
+2. choose the category "Cell phones & accessories" in list "Shop by category"
-3. заполнить поле поиска поисковой фразой (н-р: "samsung s7")
+3. fill the search field with some data (e.g. "samsung s7")
-4. нажать на кнопку поиска
+4. click the search button
-5. проверить, что отобразились результаты поиска
+5. check the result is visible
-6. открыть пятый найденный вариант и проверить что открылась верная страница
+6. open fifth found element and check that correct page is showing